Wauro21/smokePointDetection/README.md

 ## Installation

 Instructions to install either from packages (Windows) or sources (Linux, Windows, OSX) and the requirements are provided on [INSTALL.md](INSTALL.md)

+## Experimental Setup

+The recomended experimental setup, including camera positioning in relation to the standarized lamp, the camera configuration and calibration, can be found on [EXPERIMENT.md](EXPERIMENT.md)

 ## Example use